openhab/openhab-addons/bundles/org.openhab.binding.pushover/README.md

 Parameters declared as `@Nullable` are not optional.
 One has to pass a `null` value if it should be skipped or the default value for it should be used.

-- `sendMessage(String message, @Nullable String title, @Nullable String sound, @Nullable String url, @Nullable String urlTitle, @Nullable String attachment, @Nullable String contentType, @Nullable Integer priority, @Nullable String device)` - This method is used to send a plain text message providing all available parameters.
+- `sendMessage(String message, @Nullable String title, @Nullable String sound, @Nullable String url, @Nullable String urlTitle, @Nullable String attachment, @Nullable String contentType, @Nullable Integer priority, @Nullable String device, @Nullable Duration ttl)` - This method is used to send a plain text message providing all available parameters.

+- `sendMessage(String message)` - This method is used to send a plain text message with default title.

 - `sendMessage(String message, @Nullable String title)` - This method is used to send a plain text message.

+- `sendMessage(String message, @Nullable String title, @Nullable Duration ttl)` - This method is used to send a plain text message with TTL.

 - `sendHtmlMessage(String message, @Nullable String title)` - This method is used to send a HTML message.